JanHuss/JanHuss.github.io/_posts/2024-10-24-Using-Command-Prompt.md

 ```

 ## Conclusion
 So let's wrap up here.
 I hope that this little guide has given you a bit more confidence in using command prompt!
 There are so many other CLI out there such as GitBash and PowerShell.
-Not only do CLI give you ultimate flexibility in managing your repository, but you can also feel like a **Matrix god diving into the "Main Frame"** lol.
+Not only do CLI give you ultimate flexibility in managing your repository, but you can also feel like a **"Matrix god diving into the "Main Frame"** lol.
 Big thanks to [David Findlay](https://www.linkedin.com/in/david-findlay-98518832b/) for introducing me to CLI and showing me how to use it!